Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 - [Step 7: Perform Analysis of Current Design and Review Iteration](#step-7-perform-analysis-of-current-design-and-review-iteration)
 - [Contributors](#contributors)

-## Iteration 1: Establishing an Overall System Structure
-The focus of this section is to present the results of the activities that are performed in each of the steps in iteration 1 of the ADD design process.
-Step 2 till the end of step 7 will be focusing on iteration 1, where we will refine our requirements and quality attributes.

 ## Step 2: Establish Iteration Goal by Selecting Drivers
 This is the first iteration of the design of a USChat system, so the iteration goal is to establish the initial design of the system, where we will establish the overall system structure.
 This iteration will be driven by general architectural concerns, and there will be a focus on all the drivers that may further influence the general structure of the system.
 In particular, we will focus on items within: